motazmagdy/js-Program-with-oop-to-get-numbers-with-sum---0-in-array/README.md

 ## Introduction

-Gdn is a program get the numbers whose sum equal zero in an entered array .
-Using OOP with Time Complexity is Quadratic O(n^2) & Space Complexity is Quadratic O(n) .
+Gdn is a program that gets the numbers whose sum equals zero in an entered array.
+Using OOP with Time Complexity is Quadratic O(n^2) & Space Complexity is Quadratic O(n).

 ## User Journey

-First , the user enters the numbers of his array and after each number clicks ( Add to array ) then after the array is completed , the Execute button gets the resuls
+First, the user enters the numbers of his array and after each number clicks ( Add to array ) then after the array is completed, the Execute button gets the results

 and if there were no numbers satisfies the sum operation equal 0 the user gets ( No elements found )